 The product manufacturer should provide guidance regards the optimum intervals for calibration.
 As a general rule, an annual check is advised although devices required to have a high degree of accuracy may require more regular calibration.

 Eley Metrology provides serving and calibration for a range of products including digital height gauges and granite surface tables.
-A comprehensive service is followed up with a UKAS accredited calibration.
+A comprehensive service is followed up with a UKAS Certificate of Calibration.
 For more details please contact our team who will be happy to discuss your requirements.